-Note: Your computer might look slightly different from the illustrations in this topic.
+Note: Depending on the model, your computer might look different from the illustrations in this topic.

 1. Position your computer as shown and slowly rotate the computer display clockwise to the angle of 360 degrees.

 Note: The degrees refers to the angle degrees between the computer display and the keyboard.